decred/dcrdocs/docs/governance/politeia/proposal-guidelines.md

 #### Engage the community

-Engaging with the [community](../../getting-started/beginner-guide.md#community) first, before submitting a proposal, will allow you to gague interest in your idea, gather feedback, and better understand your proposal's chance of success before investing time in a proposal.
+Engaging with the [community](../../getting-started/beginner-guide.md#community) first, before submitting a proposal, will allow you to gauge interest in your idea, gather feedback, and better understand your proposal's chance of success before investing time in a proposal.